Blended Learning Programme

 • A deposit of €225 can be paid to secure your place on this course, with the balance due before the course commences (payment plans are also available)

-• Who should apply: This certificate is designed for those who work therapeutically with clients and wish to increase their knowledge, skills and competencies in the area of bereavement following a suicide.
-It will be of interest to therapists, social workers, nurse practitioners, addiction workers, youth workers, social care workers etc.
+• Who should apply: This certificate is designed for those who work therapeutically with clients and wish to increase their knowledge, skills, and competencies in the area of bereavement following a suicide.
+It will be of interest to therapists, social workers, nurse practitioners, addiction workers, youth workers, social care workers etc. When applying please state in the ‘personal statement’ on the application form that you are only interested in doing the Suicide Postvention Module.

 • Language Requirements: Language Requirements: If English is your second language you are required to submit an IELTS (International English Language Testing System) cert at Level 6.5, or equivalent.
 For more information please click HERE.